Jazz Age: History

-Several musicians grew up in musical families, where a family member would often teach how to read and play music.
 Some musicians, like Pops Foster, learned on homemade instruments.

 Urban radio stations played African-American jazz more frequently than suburban stations, due to the concentration of African Americans in urban areas such as New York and Chicago.
 Younger demographics popularized the black-originated dances such as the Charleston as part of the immense cultural shift the popularity of jazz music generated.